jessalocey/jessalocey.github.io/_pages/log.md

 * **Monday:** organized my schedule, worked on DRAM module, learned more about python environments, practiced with miniconda
 * **Tuesday:** no hours logged
 * **Wednesday:** attended IMMERSE meetings, worked on DRAM module
-* **Thursday:** met with Wesley, went over and finished DRAM module, attended DTRA meeting, started trying to enable ECC for DRAM, learned more about Conda
+* **Thursday:** met with Wesley, went over and finished DRAM module, attended DTRA meeting, started reading how to enable ECC for DRAM, learned more about Conda
 * **Friday:**

 ### Week 14: July 26, 2021